Tencent/BqLog/README.md

 #### log.reliable_level
 Mainly for asynchronous log mode.
 Can be set to:
+Here is the English translation for your GitHub README:

+---

+### Asynchronous Logging Modes:
+Mainly for asynchronous log mode.
+Can be set to:
-- `low`: If the log buffer is full, log data in asynchronous mode is discarded immediately to avoid blocking the program.
+- **low**: If the log buffer is full, in asynchronous mode, the newly written log data will be discarded directly, ensuring the program is not blocked.
-- `normal`: If the log buffer is full, the logging thread waits until there is enough space to write the log data before returning.
-(The worker thread periodically processes the buffer.
-If the buffer fills up quickly, the worker thread reduces its sleep time to process logs faster, so there is no need to worry about excessive waiting).
-- `high`: In addition to the `normal` mode, it also has the ability to recover unprocessed log data on program restart after an abnormal exit (crash, power outage, process kill, etc.).
-This feature is based on mmap-like capabilities and is supported on Windows, Linux, Android, macOS, iOS, etc. However, it can cause performance degradation under high concurrency and high load conditions.
+- **normal**: If the log buffer is full, in asynchronous mode, the logging thread will block and wait until there is enough space in the buffer before writing the log and returning.
+(The worker thread will periodically process the buffer.
+If the buffer fills up quickly, the worker thread will reduce its sleep time and process the buffer faster, so there’s no need to worry about waiting too long.)
+This mode also has the ability to handle unfinished logs after an abnormal program exit (crash, power failure, process kill, etc.).
+Upon the next program restart, it will attempt to process the remaining log data.
+This feature relies on mechanisms similar to `mmap` and is supported on Windows, Linux, Android, macOS, iOS, etc., but its success rate may vary depending on the operating system's implementation.
+- **high**: In addition to the capabilities of the `normal` mode, this mode offers a higher chance of ensuring that data is written to disk in real-time.
+However, it comes with a significant performance cost, approaching that of synchronous logging.

 #### log.categories_mask
 The logic is the same as the [appenders_config.xxx.categories_mask](#appenders_configxxxcategories_mask) on the Appender, but it applies to the entire log object.
 If your log is in asynchronous mode (see [log.thread_mode](#logthread_mode)), this option will have a slight delay in effect.